3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: Tightness results

 In this subsection we will use the a'priori estimates \eqref{eq:S 3.10R}-\eqref{eq:SVis 3.39R} to show that the laws $\{\mathcal{L}(M_n,B_n,E_n):n\in\mathbb{N}\}$ are tight on a suitable path space.
 Then we will use Skorohod's theorem to obtain another probability space and an almost surely convergent sequence defined on this space whose limit is a weak martingale solution of the Problem \ref{S-LLG}.

-To do so, we will use Lemma \ref{lem:compact emb 5}-Lemma \ref{lem:compact emb 6} about compact embedding from Flandoli and Gatarek's paper \cite{Flandoli}, We will also need the following Lemma about tightness. \begin{lem} Let $X,Y$ be separable Banach spaces and $(\Omega,\mathcal{F},\mathbb{P})$ be a probability space, we assume that $i:X\hookrightarrow Y$ is compact and the random variables $u_n:\Omega\longrightarrow X$, $n\in\mathbb{N}$, satisfy the following condition: there is a constant $C>0$, such that
+To do so, we will need some compact embedding results from Flandoli and Gatarek's paper \cite{Flandoli}, which stated in the Appendix as Lemma \ref{lem:compact emb 5}-Lemma \ref{lem:compact emb 6}.
+We will also need the following Lemma about tightness. \begin{lem} Let $X,Y$ be separable Banach spaces and $(\Omega,\mathcal{F},\mathbb{P})$ be a probability space, we assume that $i:X\hookrightarrow Y$ is compact and the random variables $u_n:\Omega\longrightarrow X$, $n\in\mathbb{N}$, satisfy the following condition: there is a constant $C>0$, such that